BOAScripts/Set-DummyAD/README.md

 # Warning

-- All the users will have `Test1234=` as their password.
+- All the users will have `Test1234=` as their password. (defined in model.json)
-- If ADDS role is installed with this script the DSRM password is also `Test1234=`
+- If ADDS role is installed with this script the DSRM password is also `Test1234=` (uses the same password in model.json)
 - This script is not for a production environment but a for a quick setup of an AD lab.

 # Limitations